Emmanuelfoeh/alx-system_engineering-devops/README.md

-This repo contain shell commands
+This repo contain shell commands that will x